TheovanKraay/cassandra-change-feed/README.md

 ```
 4. Compile the project.

-5. Set DataGenerator as the startup project, run it.
+5. Set ChangeFeedSample as the startup project, run it.
+This will create Keyspace and table, and start querying the change feed (initially there will be zero documents returned).

-6. While DataGenerator is running, open the solution file again in a new Visual Studio instance.
-This time set ChangeFeedSample as the start up project, and run it.
+6. While ChangeFeedSample is running, open the solution file again in a new Visual Studio instance.
+This time set DataGenerator as the start up project, and run it.

-7. In each iteration, the Change Feed resumes from the last point at which changes were read.
+7. Go back to your open run window for ChangeFeedSample.
+In each iteration, the Change Feed resumes from the last point at which changes were read.
 This could be used in a streaming or event sourcing scenario.

 ## About the code
 The code included in this sample is intended to demonstrate how to interract with the Change Feed using Azure Cosmos DB's API for Cassandra.
-The sample shows the Change Feed being queried iteratively, using the continuation token, which is returned as part of the PagingState.
-The idea of the demo is to show the sample running, while another application (DataGenerator) is writing records to the same table.
+The sample shows the Change Feed being queried iteratively, using paging state.
+The idea of the demo is to show the sample running, while another application (DataGenerator) is writing records to the same Cassandra table.

 ## More information